Barca-Koseoglu/CS50-Introduction-to-Artificial-Intelligence-with-Python-Articles/Lecture-0/README.md

 ### Evaluation Function

 We use a function that estimates the expected utility of the game from a given state.
 For example, in chess if 1 means white wins, 0 is a draw, and -1 means black wins, an estimated score of 0.8 means white is likely to win, but it is not guaranteed.

+# Credits

+This article is completely written by me and demonstrates everything I learned from lecture 0 of the Harvard CS50 Introduction to Artificial Intelligence with Python course on EdX: https://learning.edx.org/course/course-v1:HarvardX+CS50AI+1T2020/home.
+The photos were taken from the slides provided in the course.

+The lecture can also be found on Youtube. https://www.youtube.com/watch?v=WbzNRTTrX0g&t=1s